 All in all, I really enjoyed the 1.5 day I have spent at Tarcon.
 I do hope that the team will hold another edition of Tarcon in 2018 and I will do my best to visit it again 🙂

-You can find more pictures in mine FB gallery.
+You can find more pictures in my FB gallery.

 My next post will treat about Octocon and will appear around 12 October.